 Denbigh Experimental Forest is located on 640 acres, 13 miles west of Towner, ND on Highway 2.
 In addition, there are 115 acres known as the Souris Unit located three miles north of Towner, ND on Highway 14.

 Denbigh was established after the 1930s when the Dust Bowl hit McHenry County.
 The USDA Forest Service established the Denbigh Experimental Forest in 1931.
-Research was begun to determine what conifer or hardwood trees would survive in the area.
+Research began to determine what conifer or hardwood trees would survive in the area.
 Over the next 20+ years, more than 40 tree species were planted at Denbigh.
 In 1983, the Forest Service contracted maintenance and forest management responsibilities to the North Dakota Forest Service.
 However, all of these responsibilities were transferred back to the US Forest Service-Dakota Prairie Grasslands in 1998.
 Denbigh is now managed by the Sheyenne Ranger District office.

 The southwest one-half of Denbigh Experimental Forest was planted to thousands of trees and shrubs between 1931 and 1942, while the remainder was left as natural prairie habitat.
 It is used by a variety of grassland birds, prairie butterflies, and wildflowers.
 Over 200 bird species have been recorded here, including the yellow-rumped warbler, northern saw-whet owl, sharp-shinned hawk, brown creeper, bald eagle, red-breasted nuthatch, and red crossbill.
 For the last 75 years, this area has been left idle leading to tree and shrub encroachment and the invasion of noxious weeds and exotic grasses.
 The Dakota Prairie Grasslands is working to restore the native prairie portion through noxious weed treatments, mowing, and prescribed burning.